rajdeep24/Eat-Da-Burger/README.md

 For this project, I created a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.
 To create this application, I followed the MVC design pattern; used Node and MySQL to query and route data in the app, and Handlebars to generate the HTML.

 This app allows users to orders burgers that they want to devour.
-Once they sumbit the burger order, the order then appears under the burders to-be deveoured section of the application.
-The user has a choice to either delete the order or devour the burger.
-If the user devours the burger, then the order is moved into a section called "Burgers devoured."
+Once they submig the burger order, the order then appears under the "Burgers to-be devoured" section of the application.
+Then the user has a choice to either delete the order or devour the burger.
+If the user devours the burger, then the order is moved into a section called "Burgers devoured.
+If the user chooses to delete the order, then the order is removed from the "Burgers to be devoured" list.

 ## Tools Used